-A 1 inch rainfall on the City of Summit generates approximately 105 million gallons of water.
-Some is absorbed into green spaces while the rest is discharged to three (3) of the State's Watershed Management Areas.
+A 1-inch rainfall in the City of Summit generates approximately over 100 million gallons of water.
+Some is absorbed into green spaces while the rest is discharged to three (3) of the State's Watershed Management Areas (WMA's).
 The runoff is conveyed to these WMA's through the City's storm sewer network and discharged at 105 individual outfalls.

 The City has thirteen (13) individual sub-watershed areas which are depicted on our the Watershed Map (PDF).